 If you are an organisations that makes discretionary investment management decisions (outside the scope of the AIFMD), you must conduct an assessment of regulatory capital held.
 The rules oblige your firm to:

-- Implement a formal Internal Capital Adequacy Assessment Process ("ICAAP") that is an expression of confidence that capital held is commensurate with risks faced.
+- Implement a formal Internal Capital and Risk Assessment ("ICARA") that is an expression of confidence that capital held is commensurate with risks faced.

 - Challenge the process annually or event-driven basis.

-We can assist you with the preparation of the written ICAAP Report by:
+We can assist you with the preparation of the written ICARA Report by:

 - Quantifying the risk appetite and identifying major sources of risks